MauroDruwel/Ubuntu-XFCE-Docker/README.md

 # Ubuntu-XFCE-Docker
-Just a simple docker image, that has XFCE as desktop interface, and you can use rdp to log in.
+Just a simple docker image, that has XFCE as desktop interface, and you can use VNC to log in.